Many online articles claim that a bed's base affects a mattress's performance, but this is only true in some cases.

 A slatted base is best for mattresses under 25cm.
 Thinner mattresses are best with a slatted bed base because the slats reduce the contact surface area of the mattress, making it more squishy and pliable than a solid base.

 For example, pure foam mattresses are typically 15cm to 20cm thick and are always best with a slatted base.
-A solid base with a thinner mattress like this reduces mattress flexibility, making it feel like the mattress is on a hard floor.
+A solid base with a thinner mattress reduces mattress flexibility, making the mattress feel like it is on a hard floor.

-Slats make a bed lighter, but they move around, annoying.
-Slats can also break, and they are not always replaceable.
+Slats make a bed lighter, but they can also move around, which can be annoying.
+They can also break, and they are not always replaceable.

 There is no specific reason to choose a solid bed base - the most important thing is that solid bases only work well with mattresses over 25cm thick.